Petitioning the Court for Authorization to Issue Bond Certificates

 Corporate Name: The petition must contain the complete corporate name of the petitioning company.
 Please eliminate abbreviations and include words like “the” if they are a part of the full corporate name on file with the Secretary of State’s Office.

-Communication Sheet: In order to be authorized to issue bond certificates, the petitioner must execute and submit to the court with its petition the court-approved communication sheet.
-For a downloadable version of the communication sheet, click here.
+Communication Sheet: In order to be authorized to issue bond certificates, the petitioner must execute and submit to the court with its petition the court-approved Communication Sheet.

-Guarantee Agreement: In order to be authorized to issue bond certificates, the petitioner must execute and submit to the court with its petition the court-approved guarantee form.
-For a downloadable version of the guarantee agreement, click here.
+Guarantee Agreement: In order to be authorized to issue bond certificates, the petitioner must execute and submit to the court with its petition the court-approved Guarantee Agreement Form.

 Copy of Bond Card: A copy of both sides of all bond cards that the petitioner provides to its members or assured must be attached to the petition.
 The bond card must list the expiration date and must contain the corporate name of the issuing company.

 Publication of Notice: The petitioner shall publish notice of the pending petition in a newspaper of general circulation in the county.
-Notice shall be published not less than 15 days before the date set for hearing.
+Notice shall be published not less than 15 days before the date set for the hearing.
 Rule 9.3(b).
 As a suggestion, you may choose to publish the notice immediately following the filing of your petition.
-If you choose to publish the notice in the Chicago Daily Law Bulletin, you may do so by emailing PublicNotice@LawBulletinMedia.com or by calling Tasha Grant, Law Bulletin’s Courts Department Public Notice Supervisor, at 312-644-8297.
-However, please be aware that Wednesday, July 5, 2024, at 2:00 p.m. is the deadline the Chicago Daily Law Bulletin has set to accept notice for publication for petitions for authorization to write bonds.
-Petitions filed after July 15, 2024, will not be heard.
+If you choose to publish the notice in the Chicago Daily Law Bulletin, you may do so either at the newspaper’s desk in Room 802 of the Daley Center, by emailing PublicNotice@LawBulletinMedia.com or by calling Tasha Grant, Law Bulletin’s Courts Department Public Notice Manager at (312) 644-8297.
+However, please be aware that Wednesday, July 5, 2024, at 2 p.m. is the deadline the Chicago Daily Law Bulletin has set to accept notice for publication for petitions for authorization to write bonds.

-Objections: Any person may file written objections to the petition with the clerk of the court not less than 10 days before the date set for hearing, stating the reasons why the petition should not be allowed.
-The petitioner may file its answer to the objections not later than 5 days before the date set for hearing.
+Objections: Any person may file written objections to the petition with the Clerk of the Court not less than 10 days before the date set for the hearing, stating the reasons why the petition should not be allowed.
+The petitioner may file its answer to the objections not later than 5 days before the date set for the hearing.
 A copy of the objections shall be served upon the petitioner, and a copy of the answer shall be served upon the objector, not later than the time of the respective filings.
 Rule 9.3(c).

-Petitioner’s Checklist: For a downloadable checklist to assist you in successfully completing the petitioning process, click here.
+Petitioner’s Checklist: Here is a downloadable Petitioner's Checklist to assist you in successfully completing the petitioning process.

 Information Online Only: All materials needed for filing a petition for authorization are now located on this website.
 All forms can be downloaded and printed.
 If you encounter problems with the downloadable forms, please email surety@cookcountyil.gov.